Why Ditching NAFTA Could Hurt America's Farmers More Than Mexico's

 Those exports also have grown dramatically, but a lot of them are commodities that Mexico could buy from other places, such as corn, soybeans and dairy products.

-"Mexico is the No. 1 buyer of U.S. dairy products in the world," says John Wilson, senior vice president of Dairy Farmers of America, a cooperative with fourteen thousand dairy farmer members.
+"Mexico is the No. 1 buyer of U.S. dairy products in the world," says John Wilson, senior vice president of Dairy Farmers of America, a cooperative with 14,000 dairy farmer members.

 American dairy farmers have come to rely on exports in recent years.
 About 15 percent of all milk is processed into products for export.
 Wilson's cooperative, for instance, has a plant in Portales, N.M., that receives milk from big dairy farmers in the eastern part of that state and dries it into powder.
 "About 38 million pounds of [milk] powder moved from the plant into Mexico last year," Wilson says.
-In total, the U.S. exports about $500 million worth of milk powder to Mexico each year.
+In total, the U.S. exports about $500 million worth of milk powder to Mexico annually.
 That's up more than 10 times from 20 years ago.

-The U.S. also exports billions of dollars worth of corn, soybeans and pork.
+The U.S. also exports billions of dollars' worth of corn, soybeans and pork.
 And NAFTA is really important for most of those exports.
-It allows products to enter Mexico duty-free, and makes American commodities just slightly cheaper than the competition, such as milk powder from New Zealand.
+It allows products to enter Mexico duty-free and makes American commodities just slightly cheaper than the competition, such as milk powder from New Zealand.

 "Pennies do matter in the milk business," Wilson says.
 "It's a very competitive business worldwide, and the presence or absence of a tariff can make or break a deal."